 The Tampere region is located in north of the Helsinki Metropolitan Area, in the middle of the busiest part of Finland.
 It is a growth centre and industrial cluster, where municipalities actively offer good locations for companies.
 The central location and good accessibility are assets for the entire city region.

 Tampere is the 6th largest urban area and the largest inland city in the Nordic Countries.
-It is home to more than 380,000 people, and more than 25,000 businesses operate in the region.
+The city region is home to 400,000 people, and more than 25,000 businesses operate in the region.

 Accessibility is an asset for the whole city region, since all major business areas in the region are also situated in logistically optimal locations.